Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing: Methods for Embedding Twitter Bios

+\paragraph{Fine-tuned SBERT} Finally, we construct a final model by fine-tuning Sentence-BERT \cite{Reimers2019SentenceBERTSE}.
+Sentence-BERT uses \emph{contrastive learning}, where the learning setup must be carefully constructed \cite{Schroff2015FaceNetAU}.
+We develop an intuitive but effective approach here based on shared identities.
 In a contrastive learning framework, each data point is a \emph{triplet} consisting of an \emph{anchor}, a \emph{positive}, and a \emph{negative} sample.
-Our goal is to reshape the embedding space through fine-tuning such that for each triplet, the distance between anchor and positive samples is minimized while the distance between anchor and negative samples is maximized.
-For example, assume \emph{assistant professor} and \emph{Bernie supporter} are frequently used together in Twitter bios, but \emph{assistant professor} nor \emph{Bernie supporter} frequently co-occur with \emph{proud patriot}.
-We would therefore desire these three phrases' embeddings to form a shape similar to Figure \ref{fig:ex2d} in a two dimensional embedding space, where \emph{assistant professor} and \emph{Bernie supporter} are close to each other but far from \emph{proud patriot}.
+Our goal is to reshape the embedding space through fine-tuning such that for each triplet, the distance between anchor and positive samples, which co-occur within a bio in our setup, is minimized while the distance between anchor and negative samples, which do not, is maximized.
+As above, padding and attention masks are used when bios are shorter than the size of the context window.
+The embedding size of our selected sentence BERT model is 768 which matches the embedding size of all other proposed approaches for fair comparison.

-We can frame this contrastive learning problem as a regression task: given a triplet of anchor ($X_a$), positive ($X_p$) and negative ($X_n$) samples and a similarity measure (here, cosine similarity), our objective is for $cs(X_a, X_p) = 1.0$ and $cs(X_a, X_n) = 0.0$ for all training points, where $cs$ stands for cosine similarity.
-We can then optimize this objective function using mean squared error.
+We can frame this contrastive learning problem as a regression task: given a triplet of anchor ($X_a$), positive ($X_p$) and negative ($X_n$) samples and a similarity measure (here, cosine), our objective is for $cs(X_a, X_p) = 1.0$ and $cs(X_a, X_n) = 0.0$ for all training points, where $cs$ stands for cosine similarity.
+We can then optimize this objective using mean squared error.
 The challenge is to construct an effective set of triplets to train on.
-To do so, we first take an instance $X^i$ from training set, and then randomly select an identity from $X^i$ to be the positive sample.
+To do so, we first take a bio $X^i$ from the training set, and then randomly select an identity from $X^i$ to be the positive sample.
 We name the remaining identities in $X^i$ the anchor sample.
-Finally, we randomly select an identity that never co-occurs with the positive sample in training set as the negative sample.
+Finally, we randomly select an identity that never co-occurs with the positive sample as the negative sample.
 As an example, from the bio \emph{[assistant professor, Bernie supporter, \#blacklivesmatter]} we set \emph{assistant professor, \#blacklivesmatter} as the anchor sample, \emph{Bernie supporter} as the positive sample, and randomly select a negative sample that never co-occurred with \emph{Bernie supporter}.
-We construct a triplet for each $X^i \in X$ using this method, and uses these to fine-tune an \emph{mpnet-base} Sentence Bert model.
-Models were trained for 5 epochs, which took approximately one day using a single A100 GPU.
-Additional details can be found in Appendix~\ref{sec:appendix_model_hybrid}.
+We construct a triplet for each $X^i \in X$ using this method, and use these to fine-tune an \emph{mpnet-base} Sentence-Bert model.
+Models were trained for 5 epochs for one day on a single A100 GPU.